-

 Introduction

-All immigration relocation expenses must be supported by original valid VAT receipts.
+All claims must be supported by valid VAT receipts.

 Eligibility

-Immigration relocation assistance is open to all newly appointed colleagues who require permission to work in the UK and are relocating from either inside or outside of the UK who have a contract of 6 months or more.
+- A newly appointed colleague requiring permission to work in the UK and relocating from inside or outside the UK, with a contract of 6 months or more.

 Amount Available